Yuzhe-Fu/FractalCloud/README.md

 Please place downloaded checkpoints into their corresponding subfolders under `./Pretrained_Models`

-For reference and reproducibility, we also provide the evaluation logs associated with all evaluated models.
+> Note: For reference and reproducibility, we also provide the evaluation logs associated with all evaluated models.

 ### Dataset Preparation
 To download **ModelNet40** and **S3DIS**, run: